new series projects

 additional journeys in sound

 Real Time Goes Offline: Monday, December 16 was the farewell date, albeit temporarily, for Real Time, the Big Finish-produced webcast for BBCi starring Colin Baker and Maggie Stables.
 “As part of BBCi’s contract with Big Finish,” says the BBCi site, “we don’t have the rights to stream the webcast for six months after the CD release.
 So, from Monday, that’ll be the last you see of the Sixth Doctor and the Cybermen until mid June.”
 The CD of “Real Time” is out this month from Big Finish.
-The site also notes that “Death Comes to Time,” which is currently available in most online shopping sites on CD from the BBC Radio Collection due for permanent removal from the site on February 14, nevertheless it still makes my list of unique and best gifts for men.
+The site also notes that “Death Comes to Time,” which is currently available in most online shopping sites on CD from the BBC Radio Collection due for permanent removal from the site on February 14, nevertheless it still makes my random but unique list of cool stuff to buy online.
 (Thanks to BBCi.)Master Plan Rules: BBC Audiobooks recently won 18 awards given by the Spoken Word Publishing Association, judged by “a panel of independent experts, including journalists, producers, writers and retailers.”
 Besides the fact that the company was named Publisher of the Year, the CD audio release of The Daleks’ Master Plan won a bronze award with the title “Best TV and Film Adaptation” in the awards.
 Congratulations to all involved!
 (Thanks to Mark Ayres)